Last Update: April 23, 2023

 4.2 What information do we collect from Survey Recipients?

-As a Survey Recipient, you are also a User, and we collect and use your information as described in chapter 2 above.
-Additionally, we collect the following information from you on behalf of the Survey Sender who invited to respond to a survey:
+As a Survey Recipient, we collect the following information from you on behalf of the Survey Sender who invited to respond to a survey:

-Survey responses: We collect and store the responses you give in response to the survey you are answering.
+- Survey responses: We collect and store the responses you give in response to the survey you are answering.
 Depending on the survey, that may include your name and/or other personal information.
 The legal basis for the collection of data is Art.
 6 para.
-1 sentence 1 lit. b GDPR.
+1 sentence 1 lit. b, Art.
+28 para.
+3 GDPR.

 - Email address: zenloop records your email address if the Survey Sender provides it to us in order to send you an invitation to a survey.
 The legal basis for the collection of data is Art.
 6 para.
-1 sentence 1 lit. b GDPR.
+1 sentence 1 lit. b, Art.
+28 para.
+3 GDPR.
 We trust that the creator has asked you for your consent beforehand.
 Of course, you may opt out from receiving survey invitations at any time by following the unsubscribe instructions at the bottom of each email that you receive through us.

 4.3 How do we use the information we collect from Survey Recipients?